Recommendation: If we’re being honest with ourselves, this could have been a podcast.

-In brief: There is an overly dramatic 7News report by the same journalists which can probably save you some time.
+In brief: There is an overly dramatic 7News report by the same journalists which will save you valuable reading time.
 If this delved a little deeper than the ‘true crime’ shock fest it might be different but this is far more recount than analysis.

 The Family Court murders are a pretty disturbing episode in Australian history and a deeply awful demonstration of the damage one radicalised, abusive man can do, not only to his own family but also to the community at large.
 It was also an episode I had not previously been familiar with, which is perhaps peculiar for a lawyer with a history degree.
 That said, this book, and the coverage around the case more broadly, seem to focus only on the true crime aspects rather than anything psychological or systemic.

 The narrative runs something like this – Leonard Warwick was a controlling, narcissistic sociopath who met a young woman called Andrea Blanchard, decided she was vulnerable and biddable enough to marry and then control, had a child with her and then proceeded to beat and abuse her.
 Her brother and her friends supported her in leaving him and she eventually did, taking her daughter with her.
 He responded by allegedly murdering her brother, Stephen Blanchard, shooting him in the head in his own house while he was sleeping, then dumping his body in the Hawkesbury.